raspibolt/raspibolt/bonus/lightning/charge-lnd.md

   * `onchain:read`
   * `info:read`

-* With the "lnd" user, create (or 'bake') a suitably limited LND macaroon
+* With the "lnd" user, create (or 'bake') a suitably limited LND macaroon, then exit back to "admin"

   ```sh
   $ sudo su - lnd